marcusrbrown/marcusrbrown/README.md

-# igetgames
+# :octocat: igetgames (Marcus R. Brown)

-> My GitHub profile README and Pages website.
+## 👋🏽

+Hi!
+My name is Marcus R. Brown, welcome to my GitHub profile.
+I am a father of five and reside in Chandler, AZ.